 What is a tooth extraction?

-A tooth extraction is a dental procedure by which the entire tooth, including the root, is extracted from the gums.
-There are typically two types of tooth extractions–simple and surgical.
+A tooth extraction is a dental procedure during which an entire tooth, including its roots, is removed from its socket.
+There are two types of tooth extractions–simple and surgical.

 What are the reasons for a tooth extraction?

 Other than wisdom teeth removal–which a majority of Americans will have done in their late teen and early adult years—the most common reason for a tooth extraction is for a severely decayed or abscessed (infected) tooth.
 If a cavity or infection in a tooth goes too long without treatment, the decay and infection can spread and essentially kill the tooth.
 Tooth extraction is often the last resort, necessary only if the tooth cannot be treated with a filling, crown, or root canal.

 - Your teeth are causing crowding in your mouth

 - You need teeth pulled in preparation for orthodontic treatment

 Removing problematic teeth can help ensure your teeth are properly spaced and aligned for optimal health.

 If your dentist is recommending that you have a tooth extracted, then it is necessary for your oral and overall health to have it removed.
 Whatever the condition your tooth is in, it will not improve on its own.

 What happens during a tooth extraction?